lettucelettice/PA2_ECE2112/README.md

 # PROGRAMMING ASSIGNMENT 2
-##### GREFALDEO, Lettice Hyacinth | 2ECE-C
+### GREFALDEO, Lettice Hyacinth P. | 2ECE-C

-This repository contains Python scripts designed to solve the different problems given in ECE 2112, Programming Assignment 1.
+This repository contains Python scripts designed to solve the different problems given in ECE 2112, Programming Assignment 2.
 Below is a summary of each script

 ### Problem 1 - Reproducible Normalization Problem
 ###### This problem will be creating a 5x5 array with random integers and will be normalized using the given formula.